The moment-weight inequality and the Hilbert-Mumford criterion: The Hilbert--Mumford criterion

-\begin{proof} By assumption $\rG$ is a Lie subgroup of $\rU(n)$ and hence induces a Hamiltonian group action on projective space $X=\CP^{n-1}$ with the moment map of Lemma~\ref{le:Vmu}.
-Let $v\in\C^n$ be a nonzero vector such that $0\in\overline{\rG^c(v)}$.
-Then $v$ is unstable and thus ${x:=[v]}\in\CP^{n-1}$ is $\mu$-unstable by Theorem~\ref{thm:VECTOR}.
-Hence part~(i) of Theorem~\ref{thm:HM} asserts that there exists an element $\xi\in\Lambda$ such that $w_\mu(x,\xi)<0$.
-By Lemma~\ref{le:Vfutaki} this means that $v$ is contained in the direct sum of the negative eigenspaces of the Hermitian operator $\i\xi$.
-Hence $\lim_{t\to\infty}\exp(\i t\xi)v=0$ and this proves Theorem~\ref{thm:HM1}. \end{proof}
+\begin{proof} By assumption $\rG$ induces a Hamiltonian group action on the projective space $X=\bbP(V)$ with the moment map of Lemma~\ref{le:Vmu}.
+Let $v\in V$ be a nonzero vector such that $0\in\overline{\rG^c(v)}$.
+Then $v$ is unstable and thus the point~${{x:=[v]}\in\bbP(V)}$ is $\mu$-unstable by Theorem~\ref{thm:VECTOR}.
+Hence Theorem~\ref{thm:HMus} asserts that there exists a~${\xi\in\Lambda}$ such that $w_\mu(x,\xi)<0$.
+By Lemma~\ref{le:Vweight} this means that~$v$ is contained in the direct sum of the negative eigenspaces of the Hermitian operator on $V$ determined by~$\i\xi$.
+Hence~${\lim_{t\to\infty}\exp(\i t\xi)v=0}$ and this proves Theorem~\ref{thm:HMc}. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:HM} parts~(iii) and~(iv)] We prove~(iii).
-Assume first that $x_0\in X$ is $\mu$-polystable and choose $g\in\rG^c$ such that $\mu(gx_0)=0$.
-We prove first that, for every $\xi\in\Lambda$,